Ali-Mamivand/scRNA-seq-mouse-brain/README.md

 	You should download three files for each dataset including genes, barcodes and matrix (genes.tsv.gz, barcodes.tsv.gz, and matrix.mtx.gz).
 Please make sure you have downloaded all the files.

-	Note: If you have  the error "Gene name or features file missing", rename the gene.tsv.gz file to features.tsv.gz.
+	Note: This error can happen when you're trying to load data by Read10X function: "Gene name or features file missing".
+If you get this error, rename the 			genes.tsv.gz file to features.tsv.gz.

 2. Create a new directory and put the code in this folder (Working directory).
 3. Create two new folders in the working directory called E10 and E12.